1. Home

 What happens if my Shared Ownership property changes in value?

 Changes to your property’s value and the wider housing market aren’t necessarily a problem, especially because, as a Shared Owner, you’re not impacted as heavily as someone who owns their property outright.
-But there are a couple of scenarios where it could be an issue.
+There are a couple of scenarios where it could be an issue.

 If you’re staircasing